 FotoStation comes with three multi search views when it is installed – the Categories, Categorize, and News Agencies views.
 With Categories you can view the contents of an archive sorted by the content of the Category metadata field.
 All commonly used category abbreviations are included.
 The Categorize view is similar to Categories, but has also been set up to allow dragging and dropping of files from one column to another through the use of a text macro that changes the content of the Category field.

 Creating a new Multi Search view

 Clicking on the Multi search views node under the Views node in the configuration tree brings up a list of all configured Multi search views.
 (Categories and Categorize are the standard ones.)
 Click on the New button under the list of Multi search views to create a new one.
 Start by naming the view by entering a name in the View name field.
 Then add the columns that you want to include in the view by clicking on the New button.

 Start by naming the column.
 The column name will appear in the column header when browsing files.
 Next, click on the Edit search criteria button to set up a search.
 To learn how to create a custom search, please refer to the Searching chapter.
 You can also edit an existing multi search view to see how it has been set up.

 Allowing regrouping of files using drag and drop

 Since a Multi search view arranges files in columns based on their metadata content, you need to change their metadata if you want to rearrange them.
 This is accomplished by applying a text macro when a file is dropped from one column to another.
-To set up a text macro, first select the checkbox labeled Allow drop into this column, then click on the Edit text macro button to set up a text macro.
-To learn how to set up a text macro, please refer to the Creating text macros topic.
-For now, suffice to say that a macro can for example be used to overwrite the current content of a field with new content.
-If you look at the way that the Categorize Multi search view is configured, you will see that the text macros used in that view is set to replace the content of the Category field with a custom category abbreviation.
+To set up a text macro, first, select the checkbox labeled Allow drop into this column, then select Edit text macro button to set up a text macro.
+To learn how to set up a text macro, see Creating a macro to modify metadata.
+For now, suffice to say that a macro can, for example, be used to overwrite the current content of a field with new content.
+If you look at how the Categorize Multi search view is configured, you will see that the text macros used are set to replace the content of the Category field with a custom category abbreviation.